ES-DOC/esdoc-errata-ws/docs/design-errata-v2.md

 ### User-Interface

-    - a set of web-pages implemented in JavaScript;
+- A set of web-pages implemented in JavaScript;
-    - a set of interactions with GitHub OAuth.
+- A set of interactions with GitHub OAuth.

 ### Web-API

-    - a set of open RESTful end-points;
+- A set of open RESTful end-points;
-    - a sub-set of end-points requiring GitHub OAuth authentication,
+- A sub-set of end-points requiring GitHub OAuth authentication,

 ### Database

-    - a set of PostGreSQL tables;
+- A set of PostGreSQL tables;
-    - a set of dB management scripts.
+- A set of dB management scripts.

 ## New System - User Roles